 SJ having a lovely Spring walk.

-In a recent update, I was whingeing about my skeleton.
-I’ve now been through the noisy MRI scanner which confirmed an arthritic cervical spine along with other ramshackle bits and pieces.
+In a recent update, I was complaining about my skeleton.
+I’ve now been through the noisy MRI scanner which confirmed an arthritic cervical spine.
 This all nicely compliments my lopsided eyes and is what you get for sitting on your bum at an easel for nearly three decades.
 I’m trying to stand up more now and I’m also wearing a Fitbit which reminds me to get up and walk 250 steps an hour.
 I march around the studio at full pelt, sometimes waving my arms around.
 It gives the nice Indian waiters in the restaurant opposite something to be confused by.

 Speaking of which, it’s time for my constitutional.
-So until we meet again, drink in the longer days; maybe go lamb spotting!
-Buy yourself (or someone you like) a bunch of flowers.
-Better still, grow your own, watch and smell the blooms.
-Let’s get ourselves a nose full of something pure - a fragrant and welcome change from the unavoidable, whiffy manure heaps we find scattered around this life.
+So until we meet again, drink in the longer days.
+Go lamb spotting!
+Buy yourself, or someone you like, a bunch of flowers.
+Better still, grow your own.
+Let’s get ourselves a nose full of something pure and fragrant.
+A welcome change from the unavoidable, whiffy manure heaps we find scattered around this life.

 ps I will be placing a handful of prints onto the website for Easter, don't ask me what - I'm not organised yet x